Panasonic GX7 vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the GX7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX7 and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the GX7 and the K-3 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the K-3 was followed by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the GX7 and K-3 can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Pentax K-3 Manual.

 So what conclusions can be drawn?
 Is the Panasonic GX7 better than the Pentax K-3 or vice versa?
 The listing below highlights the relative strengths of the two models.